Home page of www.weldreality.com.

 - The preheat temperatures

 provided are when low hydrogen electrodes are used.
-Consider all the MIG and gas
+Consider all the TiP TiG, MIG and gas

 shielded flux cored electrodes as low hydrogen consumables.